AmeenaBibi/aminahiit_repo/README.md

 # aminahiit_repo
-This repository is for an exercise
+This repository is for exercises